-Figure MB6 - Total Income Per Student, by Source and Type of Institution, Canada vs. Manitoba, 2020-21
+Figure MB6: Total Income Per FTE Student, by Source and Type of Institution, Canada vs. Manitoba, 2021-22

-Undergraduate Tuition fees in Manitoba are among the lowest in the country.
-Manitoba student aid has a similar loan-grant mix to the rest of the country, but in general has lower levels of expenditures both because tuition is moderate, and because most students both live and study in Winnipeg, thus reducing the need for student aid.
+Manitoban undergraduate tuition fees are among the lowest in the country.
+Manitoba student aid has a similar loan-grant mix to the rest of the country but has lower levels of expenditures both because tuition is moderate, and because most students live and study in Winnipeg, which reduces overall student costs and thus the amount aid required.

-Figure MB7 - University Undergraduate Tuition and Additional Fees, Canada vs. Manitoba, 2006-07 to 2021-22 in real \$2020
+Figure MB7: University Undergraduate Tuition and Additional Fees, Canada vs. Manitoba, 2006-07 to 2022-23, Millions, in real \$2022